Bloomy/MiGuiaDeEstilosObjectiveC/README.md

 ## Hilos
-	"A programmer had a problem, so he used threads, then he had two"
+> A programmer had a problem, so he used threads, then he had two

 Evitaré a toda costa usar hilos.
 Usaré GCD.